bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 * `jsAttr`
 * `content`

-To define a subpredicate using one of the standard modes in JS syntax helper corresponding to keyword can be used.
+To define a subpredicate using one of the standard modes in JS syntax you can use a helper corresponding to keyword.

 For example ``tag()('span')`` is the same as ``match(this._mode === 'tag')('span')``